yochaigal/cairn/second-edition/wardens-guide/growth.md

 ### Faction Advancement

  _Three weeks ago, Rui was tasked by the **Order of the Helm** with locating a Gate in the Wyskat Forest.
 She returned earlier than expected, having completed her mission with great aplomb.
-Her employers were so impressed with her work that she was formally invited to join t Order as an **Initiate**.
+Her employers were so impressed with her work that she was formally invited to join The Order as an **Initiate**.
 The Warden explained that the position had no distinct requirements but paid a regular stipend and came with some fraternal benefits.
 The only requirement would be that she complete occasional tasks on behalf of the Order in pursuit of its cause.
-If she were to later pursue a higher-level , she would be required to formally pledge allegiance to the Order and take their Oath.
+If she were to later pursue a higher-level rank, she would be required to formally pledge allegiance to the Order and take their Oath.
 Rui agrees to join as an Initiate for now, and the Warden describes the Downtime **Milestones** that track Rui's relationship with The Order:_

   - [ ] Complete one mission on behalf of the order.
   - [ ] Complete two missions on behalf of the order.